medic/cht-tech-radar-contributors/radar/2023-09-12/open-him.md

 tags:       [interoperability]
 ---

+[OpenHIM](https://openhim.org/)- Open Health Information Mediator - is a middleware component designed to ease interoperability between disparate information systems.
+It provides secure communications and data governance as well as support for routing, orchestrating and translating requests as they flow between systems.

-Tool to enable interoperability between CHT and other information systems.
+In the CHT context, it enables interoperability between the CHT and other information systems.